Golden Triangle Tour Packages

 10 Jan 2020

-Jaipur's forts and palaces tell the story of Rajasthan's royalty, but a short drive beyond the city limits reveals a different story altogether, one of farming families, artisan workshops, centuries-old stepwells, and a pace of life that has changed remarkably little over generations.
+Jaipur's forts and palaces tell the story of Rajasthan's royalty, but a short drive beyond the city limits reveals a different story altogether, one of farming families, artisan workshops, centuries old stepwells, and a pace of life that has changed remarkably little over generations.
 For travellers with an extra day or even just a few spare hours, off-beat villages near Jaipur offer a genuinely rewarding contrast to the city's bustle, without requiring a major detour from a typical Rajasthan itinerary.

 This guide covers a selection of villages within easy reach of Jaipur, each offering something distinct, heritage architecture, artisan crafts, natural landscapes, or simply the chance to walk through lanes where daily rural life continues much as it always has.
 Whether combined into a single day or used to break up a longer Rajasthan route, these village tours near Jaipur provide a window into a side of the state that most itineraries skip entirely.